dwBruijn/dwBruijn.github.io/blogs/thm-diskfiltration.md

 ![TimelineExplorer](../img/diskfiltration/Q11-2.png)

 ### Which social media site did Liam search for using his web browser?
 Likely to avoid suspicion, thinking somebody was watching him.
-(Full URL)

 This is easily found using *Autopsy* under *Web History*, it's **https://www.facebook.com/**